couchbaselabs/dcp-documentation/spec.md

 [????
 This just popped up 2013/01/18 - do we actually need this concept / optimization?]

+> `aaron@:` This is part of an idea I'm exploring for safe deletion
+> purging.
+It adds a signficant amount of complexity and for the first
+> pass may be ignored in favor of a simpler approach, being to only
+> allow purges of data that is sufficiently old, and only during times
+> when things are in a known steady state.
+As such, this can be thought
+> of as an optimization over that that allows us to decide much more
+> quickly that a tombstone is safe to delete.

+> Whether this is necessary depends on the rate at which a particular
+> user's resources are consumed by deleted items.
+For typical users, the
+> simple approach ought to be enough, but for a user that creates lots
+> of unique, very short-lived items, this would help to prevent their
+> resources from being spent on managing a bunch of tombstones.

 ### Example conventions

 Examples in this document follow these conventions: